AdelakunShola/REST-API-WITH-CRUD/Documentation.md

 ```

 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT git [LICENSE](license.com).
 See the LICENSE file for details.
 Acknowledgements
 •	Laravel for the robust framework
 •	OpenAPI for API documentation
+•   Diagamio for db design
 •	Composer for dependency management